Rizwan-Ishaq/SocialGraphPage/index.md

 <h3 id="surprising_discoveries">Surprising Discoveries</h3> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)

+The main surprises we encountered analyzing the networks of the different historic periods were the influence of the two persons: Hugo Grotius (of the 17th century) and Christian Wolff (of the 18th century).
+Grotius surpassing Locke and Hobbes and with an incredibly extensive field of interest has to be an interesting person to learn more about.
+Likewise Wolff, rivalling Kant in being the most influential person of the 18th century and being _the most eminent German philosopher between Leibniz and Kant_[[10](#references)] has to make his ideas worth a read.
+It was also a major discovery to learn about Edmun Husserl, who seems to have had some essential ideas to modern philosophy.
+Yet he had eluded our knownledge of philosophy - until now.

-Whether or not it was a major discovery, we came to realize that we have disproportionately little knowledge of our contemporary philosophers.
-Hilary Putnam, Jacques Derrida, Cornelius Castoriadis and Louis Althusser were all unfamiliar names to us.
+Whether or not it was a major discovery, we realized that we have little to know knowledge of the philosophers of the 16th century (now, admittedly that is also a narrow field of interest), but something we would take a closer look at were we to dig deeper into this part of history would be the persons: Francis Bacon, Pierre Charron, Michel de Montaigne and Paracelsus.
+We also came to realize that we have disproportionately little knowledge of our contemporary philosophers.
+Hilary Putnam, Jacques Derrida, Cornelius Castoriadis and Louis Althusser were all unfamiliar names to us, but are names we will bear in mind and study, whenever this exam period is over.

-Something that came across as quite surprising was the total absence of women in the among the most influential philosophers - not even in the more recent periods of history (I had a small glimpse of hope, when I saw the name _Hilary Putnam_ - but I was too assumptious, _Hilary_ was indeed an American man).
+Something that came across as quite surprising was the total absence of women in the among the most influential philosophers - not even in the more recent periods of history (we had a small glimpse of hope, when we saw the name _Hilary Putnam_ - but we were too assumptious, _Hilary_ was indeed an American man).

 Concluding on the discoveries, we have made a list of what we now know, we know too little of, __Further Reading__, for us to dig more into in the future.

 <h4 id="further_reading">Further Reading</h4>

+- Hugo Grotius
+- Christian Wolff
+- Edmund Husserl
+- 16th century philosophers, especially Francis Bacon, Pierre Charron, Michel de Montaigne and Paracelsus
 - Contemporary philosophy in general, especially Putnam, Derrida, Castoriadis and Althusser

 <h1 id="the_sentiment_of_philosophy_throughout_history">The Sentiment of Philosophy Throughout History</h1> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)